ferdunt/CodeWars/8 kyu/Can we divide it/README.md

-# CAN WE DIVIDE IT? - 8kyu
+# Can we divide it? - 8kyu

 The solution to this problem is written in JavaScript the detail about the problem is below and you can check the solution above.